mlosada323/Microbiome-Data-Analysis-in-R/Demonstrations/Demonstration_12/Dem12.md

     facet_wrap(~ mountainRange) +
     xlab("length") + ylab("test score")
 ```
 That’s eight analyses.
-Oh wait, we also have different sites in each mountain range, which similarly to mountain ranges aren’t independent.
-So we could run an analysis for each site in each range separately.
+Oh wait, we also have different time points in each mountain range, which similarly to mountain ranges aren’t independent.
+So we could run an analysis for each time point in each range separately.
 To do the above, we would have to estimate a slope and intercept parameter for each regression.
-That’s two parameters, three sites and eight mountain ranges, which means 48 parameter estimates (2 x 3 x 8 = 48)!
-Moreover, the sample size for each analysis would be only 20 (dragons per site).
+That’s two parameters, three times and eight mountain ranges, which means 48 parameter estimates (2 x 3 x 8 = 48)!
+Moreover, the sample size for each analysis would be only 20 (dragons per time point).
 This presents problems: not only are we hugely decreasing our sample size, but we are also increasing chances of a Type I Error (where you falsely reject the null hypothesis) by carrying out multiple comparisons.
 Not ideal!

 ## Option 2: Modify the model